 California Labor Laws for Overtime Lead the Way

-California labor laws for overtime are more stringent than any other state's overtime laws.
-They are designed to be more favorable to workers rather than employers, and because of their complexity, many employers are having a hard time complying.
+California labor laws for overtime are more stringent than any other state’s overtime laws.
+They are designed to be more favorable to workers rather than employers, and because of their complexity, many employers fail to comply properly with the laws.

 - Fair Labor Standards Act (FLSA) sets the general guidelines for overtime pay nationally

 - State overtime guidelines get more specific, especially in California

 - FLSA does require employers to keep accurate records of hours worked and wages paid

 - California is one of the states that have record keeping requirements (pay stubs)

 The national overtime standard set by the FLSA is 1.5 times the regular rate of pay for any hours worked over a 40 hour workweek for all non-exempt employees.
 California labor laws for overtime get even more specific.
 California also requires daily overtime at a rate of 1.5 times the regular rate of pay for any hours worked over an 8 hour workday.
 When work exceeds 12 hours in one day, all non-exempt employees are to be paid twice the standard rate.
 Furthermore, if an employee works 7 consecutive days in the workweek, they must be paid 1.5 times the usual rate for the first 8 hours, and double time for any hours over 8 on the 7th day.
 This is known as the “7th consecutive day law” and it applies regardless of how many hours an employee has worked in the preceding 6 days.
 The FLSA time-and-a-half overtime requirement for hours worked over 40 hours also applies in California.